dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

    the SNS  parameters, as the SNS governance canister is still in pre-decentralization-sale mode.

-4) **A NNS proposal starts the decentralization sale**: The decentralization sale is started by an NNS proposal that can be submitted by anyone and is decided on by the
+4) **A NNS proposal starts the decentralization swap**: The decentralization swap is started by an NNS proposal that can be submitted by anyone and is decided on by the
    IC community.
-This means that effectively you hand over the control of your dapp to the IC and ask the IC to decentralize and launch the SNS by starting a decentralization sale.
+This means that effectively you hand over the control of your dapp to the IC and ask the IC to decentralize and launch the SNS by starting a decentralization swap.
-   The NNS proposal defines the conditions for the decentralization sale, for example how many ICP tokens should at least and at most be collected.
+   The NNS proposal defines the conditions for the decentralization swap, for example how many ICP tokens should at least and at most be collected.
    When voting on the proposal, the NNS neurons can check the sale parameters and whether the dapp’s control has been